CodeJourneymen/scoutpiemaster/shownsell.md

 - 2pm to 4pm
 - 4pm to 6pm

-### Each day has a seperate SignupGenius - both locations on same signup for each day.
+### Each day and location has a seperate SignupGenius.

 All Signup Genius links for October/November 2022.
 - Signup for First Weekend